The history of injection-moulding

 A typical modern injection-moulding machines is made up of a raw material hopper, an injection ram or screw-type plunger, plus the heating unit.
 Presses are rated according to their tonnage, expressed as their clamping force they can exert to keep the mould closed during the plastic injection-moulding process.
 Tonnages vary from less than 5 tons to over 9,000 tons

-The Goodfish Group, currently employs 126 people across three facilities, two plants in the West Midlands (Cannock & Worcester) and one in the East Midlands (Loughborough) with plans for a fourth facility in Slovakia by 2019.
+The Goodfish Group, currently employs 126 people across three facilities, two plants in the West Midlands (Cannock & Worcester) and one in North Wales (St. Asaph) with plans for a fourth facility in Slovakia.
 Our injection-moulding press range now extends upwards to 1,000 tonnes, allowing us to take on a wide range of work, while our vacuum-forming capability provides customers with additional options when considering the development of new products.